How to draw a logo: a step-by-step guide I Logaster

 2. I select the logo and go to: Object — Image Trace — Make.

-By doing this, I convert my logo from raster to vector.
+Doing this, I convert my logo from raster to vector.
 The reason why I need my logo in vector is that I can scale it without loss of quality.

 3. Now I’d like to play around with settings.
 In the upper panel, I click the Trace Panel icon and customize the settings.